TheArchitectDev/Architect.Identities/README.md

 - Can be represented as a 32-char or 36-char UUID string anywhere (e.g. `094954a8-622c-76ad-1b93-cdefcbdf0888`).
 - Can be represented as `DECIMAL(38, 0)` in SQL databases (until beyond the year 4000, at which point a 39th digit would appear).
 - Occcupies 16 bytes in memory.
-- Requires 17 bytes of storage as `DECIMAL(38, 0)` or 23/24 bytes as alphanumeric UTF-8 in many SQL databases, including SQL Server and MySQL.
+- Requires 17 bytes of storage as `DECIMAL(38, 0)` or 22-24 bytes as alphanumeric ASCII in many SQL databases, including SQL Server and MySQL.
 - Can be represented as two (always positive) `long` values, suitable for storing in two `BIGINT` database columns, as a composite key.
 - Can be represented in a natural, workable form by most SQL databases, being a simple `DECIMAL` or `VARCHAR` or pair of `BIGINT` values.
 (By contrast, not all databases have a UUID type, requiring the use of binary types, making manual queries cumbersome.)
 - Is ordered intuitively and consistently in .NET, in both `Guid`, `Guid.ToString()`, `UInt128`, `UInt128.ToString()`, alphanumeric, and hexadecimal formats.